Psoriasis [en Español]

 Treat scalp or nail psoriasis

 Scalp and nail psoriasis can be hard to treat.
 Both conditions are more likely to improve with medicines taken by mouth (oral medicines).
-Treatment for the scalp often includes tar shampoos, corticosteroid solutions, or zinc and selenium sulfide shampoos.
+Treatment for the scalp often includes tar shampoos or corticosteroid solutions.

 Ask for help